datopian/ckanext-authz-service/README.md

 Installation
 ------------

-To install ckanext-jwt-authz-api:
+To install ckanext-authz-service:

 1. Activate your CKAN virtual environment, for example:
 ```
      . /usr/lib/ckan/default/bin/activate
 ```

-2. Install the ckanext-jwt-authz-api Python package into your virtual environment:
+2. Install the ckanext-authz-service Python package into your virtual environment:
 ```
-     pip install ckanext-jwt-authz-api
+     pip install ckanext-authz-service
 ```

-3. Add `jwt-authz-api` to the `ckan.plugins` setting in your CKAN config file (by default the config file is located at `/etc/ckan/default/production.ini`).
+3. Add `authz-service` to the `ckan.plugins` setting in your CKAN config file (by default the config file is located at `/etc/ckan/default/production.ini`).